mokimokheonpark/Calculator-Project/README.md

 - 6 + a : Error: invalid right number
 - 100 * : Error: insufficient number of numbers or operator

-## Tests
+## Testing

 To run the tests for the Calculator Project, follow these stpes:

-1. First, navigate to the cloned repository directory.
+1. Navigate to the cloned repository directory.
 2. Run the "operation_test.go" using the following command: go test -v ./operation
 3. Run the "parser_test.go" using the following command: go test -v ./parser